psu/shortlet/README.md

 - **set_text** (alias: write) Change the _innerText_ of the selected elements:
   - `on/test/if/for`
   - `"value": "text"`
+- **append** Not yet implemented..
+- **replace** Not yet implemented..
+  - regex, all/one, only in inputs, on full page, always traverse children.
 - **set_attribute** (alias: set) Change the selected elements HTML attribute:
   - `on/test/if/for`
   - `"attribute": "alt"`